Kinston man still waiting for unemployment benefits 2 months after filing

 KINSTON, N.C.
 (WNCT) – “Why is it taking two months to get an answer or even someone to reply back and let you know what’s going on,” said Ronald Covert.

 Independent truck driver Ronald Covert is spinning his wheels.
-Jobs transporting heavy equipment have dried up because of coronavirus.
+Jobs transporting heavy equipment has dried up because of coronavirus.

 “Stuff with coronavirus got everything shut down nothing is moving, ports are shut down, can’t get any haul out of there so I’ve been off since the 23rd of March,” he said.